 This travel backpack has a dedicated compartment that fits a 17" laptop so it's easy to take your laptop in and out during security checks.

-Having said that, it may not be an easy travel backpack to use for everyday.
+Having said that, it may not be an easy carry on backpack to use for everyday.
 If you need to quickly get things out of your bag, you'll have to open it up like luggage.
 Despite being expandable, it will not fit shoes if you already have clothes and other gadgets good for two days.

 With a 34L capacity, it has enough usable space plus some extensions thanks to three hooks in the front.
 It also makes a handy hiking backpack.

 Made of 69% Nylon and 31% Polyester, the bag is also durable, sturdy, and water-resistant.
 The bottom also has an abrasion–resistant panel for enhanced durability.